Skip to main content

 Location University Park Campus University Park Campus University Park Campus

-Course 1 ATHTR 800 - Foundations of Clinical Practice (In-Person Instruction) ATHTR 500 - Theory and Application of Evidence-Based Practice (In-Person Instruction) ATHTR 806 - Evaluation and Treatment of the Upper Extremity (In-Person Instruction)
+Course 1 ATHTR 897/800 - Foundations of Clinical Practice I [2] (In Person) ATHTR 500 - Theory and Application of Evidence-Based Practice [3] (In Person) ATHTR 806 - Evaluation and Treatment of the Upper Extremities [4] (In Person)

-Course 4 ATHTR 803 - Fundamentals of Musculoskeletal Evaluation (In-Person Instruction) ATHTR 805 - Experiential Learning I (In-Person Instruction) ATHTR 809 - Experiential Learning II (In-Person Instruction)
+Course 5 ATHTR 805 - Experiential Learning I [2] (In Person) ATHTR 809 - Experiential Learning II [3] (In Person)

 Year 2 Curriculum icon-olus-circle